Gregory Fisher, USA Today Sports

-- The offshore sportsbook Bovada has re-posted a prop on whether or not Tim Tebow will play in the majors this season.
+- A sportsbook has posted a prop on whether or not Tim Tebow will play in the majors this season.

 - Tebow is listed at +160 to make the majors this season, giving him a 38.3% chance, according to the odds.